rtCamp/Frappe-Manager/docs/guides/index.md

     The end-to-end runbook: fresh server to HTTPS-served production benches, one domain per client.

--   :lucide-shield-check:{ .lg .middle } &nbsp; **[SSL / HTTPS](./ssl.md)**
+-   :lucide-shield-check:{ .lg .middle } &nbsp; **[SSL / HTTPS](ssl.md)**

     ---

-    Trusted local certificates for development, free auto-renewing Let's Encrypt for public benches.
+    Let's Encrypt over HTTP-01 or Cloudflare DNS-01, and fm's own CA for locally trusted development certificates.

 -   :lucide-archive:{ .lg .middle } &nbsp; **[Backup & Restore](backup-restore.md)**

     ---

-    Back up site data from the CLI or Frappe UI, know where backups live, restore when needed.
+    Three overlapping tools (fm, `bench`, the Frappe UI), which one owns what, where backups land, and how to restore.

 -   :lucide-database:{ .lg .middle } &nbsp; **[External Database](external-database.md)**

     ---

-    Connect a bench to an external MariaDB server instead of the built-in one.
+    Point a site at your own MariaDB server instead of fm's `global-db`.
+Declared per site, not per bench.

 </div>